SGrondin/bottleneck/README.md

 The `Group` feature of Bottleneck manages many limiters automatically for you.
 It creates limiters dynamically and transparently.

 Let's take a DNS server as an example of how Bottleneck can be used.
 It's a service that sees a lot of abuse and where incoming DNS requests need to be rate limited.
 Bottleneck is so tiny, it's acceptable to create one limiter for each origin IP, even if it means creating thousands of limiters.
 The `Group` feature is perfect for this use case.
-Create one group and use the origin IP to rate limit each IP independently.
+Create one Group and use the origin IP to rate limit each IP independently.
 Each call with the same key (IP) will be routed to the same underlying limiter.
-A group is created like a limiter:
+A Group is created like a limiter:

 ```js
 const group = new Bottleneck.Group(options);
 ```

-The `options` object will be used for every limiter created by the group.
+The `options` object will be used for every limiter created by the Group.

-The group is then used with the `.key(str)` method:
+The Group is then used with the `.key(str)` method:

 ```js
 // In this example, the key is an IP